 If things look good, you're done!
 If not, you can go back and edit the Zap until you get the message working just the way you want.

-Make sure to turn on your Zap when you're ready!
+Once everything is set up correctly, you're ready to begin using your Zap.
 Emails matching your search should now show up in Chat automatically, giving your team a chance to talk about them before one of you responds.

-This article was originally published in April 2020 and was updated in August 2021.
+This article was originally published in April 2020 and was updated in April 2022 by Elena Alston.